Welcome to the new KidsHealth website! See what is new.

 The most common stimulant medicine in New Zealand is methylphenidate.
 This has a number of different names such as Ritalin or Rubifen.
 Methylphenidate comes in different forms.
 Some tablets release the medicine immediately (such as Ritalin and Rubifen) and others release it into the body more slowly over the day (such as Ritalin LA and Rubifen SR).

-It may take some time for your doctor and you to find the dose and timing that works best for your child.
+It may take some time for your health professional and you to find the dose and timing that works best for your child.

 Methylphenidate For ADHD